-Total net assets of the City as a whole increased \$157,159.
-Net assets of the City's governmental activities increased \$167,992, while the net assets of the City's business-type activities decreased \$10,833 from 2004.
-The City had an unrestricted net assets balance of \$793,579 for the governmental activities and \$41,617 for the business-type activities that may be used to meet the government's ongoing obligations to citizens and creditors.
-Current and other assets increased mainly due to an increase in income taxes receivable due to the City.
-Capital assets increased mainly due to the completion of the City's Municipal building construction project.
-Total liabilities remained relatively consistent in 2005 compared to 2004.
+Total net assets of the City as a whole increased \$130,158.
+Net assets of the City's governmental activities increased \$253,163, while the net assets of the City's business-type activities decreased \$123,005 from 2005.
+The City had an unrestricted net assets balance of \$792,193 for the governmental activities that may be used to meet the government's ongoing obligations to citizens and creditors.
+Current and other assets and other liabilities increased mainly due to an increase in property taxes receivable due to the City.